Case of coset space

 We will now compute the curvature using the definition Eq.
 (10), in the

 following way.
-Notice that for any two vector fields and we have:
+Notice that for any two vector fields

 and therefore: